COVID-19 Privacy Notice

 Access to your personal data is strictly controlled on a need-to-know basis.
 Data is stored and transmitted securely using methods such as encryption and access controls for physical records where appropriate.

-Under the General Data Protection Regulation, you have the following qualified rights:
+Under UK GDPR, you have the following qualified rights:

 - The right to be informed about and access your personal data held by the University